Advice for first home builders

 3. The budget

-You may think that because you are building a home you can really get what you want within your budget, perhaps through making the odd compromise here and there.
+You may think that because you are building a home you can get what you want and in your budget, perhaps through making the odd compromise here and there.
 However, people often underestimate what their needs would cost and can be disappointed about how far their budget will extend.
 Once you have a budget, speak to us and we can help you work out exactly what you can afford straight away.
 Don’t forget that if this is your first home AND you are a first time builder, you may quality for a subsidy from the government towards the cost of your home.
 To find out more, click here.

 4. The type of house